ayoubsami/C_Array_Sort/README.md

-# C_List_Sort
-Best algorithm to sort an array in C
+# Best algorithm to sort an array in C

 My goal in this project is to find the best sorting algorithm in C, by comparing 4 algorithms and their run times.